SahilSadhwani/soundable/README.md

 # soundable
-A music streaming app built using React Native which offers functionalities such as online streaming of songs, searching of songs, various operations on songs.
+A music streaming app build using React Native which offers functionalities such as online streaming of songs, searching of songs, various operations on songs.